christian-schlichtherle/neuron-di/README.md

 [![Build Status](https://travis-ci.org/christian-schlichtherle/neuron-di.svg?branch=master)](https://travis-ci.org/christian-schlichtherle/neuron-di)

-Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of lazy dependency resolution - see [Features and Benefits].
+Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of type-safe, lazy dependency resolution - see [Features and Benefits].
 It takes advantage of functional programming features in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide an API with a simple, yet complete Domain Specific Language for each target environment.

 Neuron DI can be used standalone or combined with other DI frameworks.
 When using it standalone, programmers enjoy a simple, yet complete domain specific language (DSL) for writing self-contained binding definitions.
 Self-contained binding definitions are checked by the (Java or Scala) compiler, which alleviates the need for testing them separately in many cases.